adncllng/vmock/src/pages/blog/en/womxn-walk-the-walk.md

 templateKey: blog-post
 locale: en
 pageKey: page_blogpost
-title: 'Womxn Walk the Walk: a performance collective'
+title: Womxn Walk the Walk
 date: 1959-11-17T20:21:00.000Z
 description: >-
   Ongoing research on collaboration and the role of the artist as a facilitator